DaveCaulfield/liquid-boards/README.md

 ![Blog](README/assets/features/blog.png)

-- The site has a blog section allowing the Liquid Board admins to post.
+- The site has a blog section allowing the Liquid Boards admins to post blog articles.
 - The site/shop admins can post blog posts from the application backend.
 - The blog posts are clearly displayed for the user with a blog image, title, author and excerpt displayed.
-- A user that is signed in can like a blog post.
+- A user that is signed in can like and comment on a blog post.
 - The Blog styling is consitent with the rest of the sites color scheme and layout which gives a good user experience.